Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 Private organizations are also taking initiatives to promote the language.
 They do this through activities like Spanish classes, cultural programs, and publications.

 Take LanguageNext as an example.
 It is the leading Spanish institute in Noida.
-Its purpose is to create an awareness of the language and culture of Spanish-speaking nations.
+Its purpose is to raise awareness of the languages and cultures of Spanish-speaking nations.

 4. Spanish is a comparatively easy language to learn

 Time, effort, and patience are necessary to learn a new language.
-Spanish is globally helpful and straightforward to understand.
+Spanish is widely understood and straightforward to learn.
 This makes it an excellent choice.

 Spanish is an easy language for English speakers to learn.
 Despite the many Spanish dialects, communication between speakers is usually effortless.

-It has a Romance root in common with French, Italian, and Portuguese.
+It shares a Romance root with French, Italian, and Portuguese.
 Because of their Latin origins, Spanish, English, and German share many similarities.

-Most Latin-based language speakers find it easy to use the Latin alphabet.
+Most speakers of Latin-based languages find it easy to use the Latin alphabet.
 It is easy to grasp grammar rules and sentence formations.
 But the vocabulary is vast, and it takes time to notice it.

 FSI studies classify Spanish as relatively straightforward.
-It is English-like and in the category I. One needs 24 weeks, or 600 classroom studies, to reach an advanced level.
+It is English-like and in category I. It takes 24 weeks, or 600 classroom hours, to reach an advanced level.

 The US Department of State recommends adding a 1:1 ratio of classroom and self-study.
 This would equate to 1200 hours of Spanish studies.
 This will suffice for reaching a C1 level in DELE or SIELE.

-There are several differences between Spanish in Europe and Latin America.
-The accent, vocabulary, and phrases vary, for instance.
-Local languages also make a meaningful impact.
+Several differences exist between Spanish in Europe and Latin America.
+For instance, the accent, vocabulary, and phrases vary.
+Local languages also have a meaningful impact.

-You can understand Spanish despite variations in slang and new terms across countries and regions.
-Also, the language is broadly mutually intelligible to a vast extent.
+You can understand Spanish despite variations in slang and regional terms.
+Also, the language is largely mutually intelligible.

 5. Spanish is the second most common language in the USA